One-pot Tomato and Sausage (or Bean) Pasta with Greens

 15 minutes, start to finish, adaptable and delicious and a good reason for having canned tomatoes and small pasta shapes in the pantry.
 You can use larger shapes and more of it (more like 3 cups of penne).

 - You can substitute cooked beans/chickpeas for the sausage, to make a meat-free version.

 - You can use parsley instead of basil

-- Delicious chooses for tender greens are spring raab, spinach, chard, turnip, beet greens and/or tender kale greens.
-Enjoy separately or all together.
+- Delicious choices for tender greens are spring raab, spinach, chard, turnip, beet greens and/or tender kale greens.
+Enjoy in any combination.